ipisboomz/DDTankNewEraCLient/README.md

 ### Features

 - We have ruler just pres Ctrl+R to toggle when already on game
+- Multiple account can login, just run as many as you can
 - We dont have aimbot yet :p
 - We don't support hack and cheats.